Kheer Bhawani Temple: Temple description

 The temple is one of the most important temples for Kashmiri Hindus in Kashmir.
 The resident deity, Kheer Bhawani, is a favourite in this region.
 A heptagonal spring at the temple is situated around the goddess.
 The holy spring is known to change its colour with various hues of red, pink, orange, green, blue, and white.
 A black shade of the spring water is believed to be inauspicious.
 It was reported that the spring's colour turned black during the time of Kashmiri Pandit Exodus and even the month prior to the COVID-19 pandemic the spring's colour was observed to be black.
 Most of the colours do not have any particular significance.
 In 1886, Walter Lawrence, the-then British settlement commissioner for land, during his visit to the spring, reported the water of the spring to have a violet tinge.
 Maharaja Ranbir Singh was the first to construct a dharmashala here.
 The current form of the spring, temple pond, and temple were built under Maharaja Pratap Singh of Jammu and Kashmir in the 1910s.
 Maharaja Hari Singh further renovated the temple.
 The temple area has old-growth chinar trees beneath which the pilgrims sit or sleep on mats of grass.

 Kheer Bhawani mela

 The Kheer Bhawani mela or festival sees the annual congregation of Kashmiri Hindus, and other pilgrims and tourists.
-The mela is during Jyeshtha Ashtami, also spelt as 'Zyeshta Astami'.The mela was threatened during terrorism and Hindu exodus of 1990.
-It was restored with dedicated efforts of Indian Army contingent placed at Ganderbal.Now contingent of 115 BN CRPF is deployed at temple complex for so many years.This place is one of the few exception where Hindu priests never left the Mandir despite serious terrorist threats.
+The mela is during Jyeshtha Ashtami, also spelt as 'Zyeshta Astami'.The mela was threatened during Islamic terrorism and Hindu exodus of 1990.
+It was restored with dedicated efforts of Indian Army contingent placed at Ganderbal.Now contingent of 115 BN CRPF is deployed at temple complex for so many years.
+This place is one of the few exception where Hindu priests never left the Mandir despite serious terrorist threats.